Vosa23/master_thesis_final/README.txt

-ppo.py						- implementation of the PPO algorithm ppo_old.py					- for older learned agent models, all previous files merged into one config.yaml					- main configuration file for experiment setup tracks.yaml					- configuration of available race tracks CNN_model_for_sensors.ipynb	- python notebook for CNN training (Hybrid architecture - camera to sensors prediction) gym_torcs/__init__			- necessary file for registration of the custom Gym TORCS environment
+ppo.py						- implementation of the PPO algorithm ppo_old.py					- for older learned agent models, all previous files merged into one config.yaml					- main configuration file for experiment setup config_learned.yaml			- configuration file for evaluation Regular arch. (prepared for you) config_cnn_to_sensors.yaml	- configuration file for evaluation Hybrid arch. (prepared for you) tracks.yaml					- configuration of available race tracks CNN_model_for_sensors.ipynb	- python notebook for CNN training (Hybrid architecture - camera to sensors prediction) gym_torcs/__init__			- necessary file for registration of the custom Gym TORCS environment